delan/www.azabani.com/drafts/spelling-grammar-2.md

 </div></figure>

 To move highlights out of the top-level and into a *raredata* group, we had to get rid of all the fancy generated code and Just write a plain struct, which has the added benefit of making the code easier to read.
-Luckily, at this point we were only using it to loop through the four highlight pseudos, not dozens or hundreds of properties.
+Luckily, we were only using that code to loop through the four highlight pseudos at this point, not dozens or hundreds of properties.

 Then all we needed was a bit of JSON to tell the code generator to add an “extra” field, *and* find an appropriate field group for us (`"*"`).
 Because this field is not for a popular CSS property, or a property at all really, it automatically goes in a *raredata* group.